lifepillar/vim-colortemplate/Readme.md

 take a look at [Gruvbox 8](https://github.com/lifepillar/vim-gruvbox8) and [Solarized 8](https://github.com/lifepillar/vim-solarized8).

 ## Main Features

 - Generates colorschemes that support true colors and 256 colors by default.
 - Generates colorschemes that load efficiently and have a consistent structure following best practices.
-- Syntax completion for highlight groups, keywords and common colors.
+- Has syntax completion for highlight groups, keywords and common colors.
 - Detects a few common mistakes, e.g., missing highlight group definitions.
-- Supports generating any number of auxiliary files (say, `autoload/gorgeous.vim`).
+- Supports generating any kind of auxiliary files (say, `autoload/gorgeous.vim` or `scripts/foo.sh`).
+- Can display information about the highlight group under the cursor.
-- Much more!
+- …And more!
 To get started, see `:help ft-colortemplate`.

-Besides, Colortemplate has a few functions to help you develop your colorscheme, in particular functions to find the best 256-color approximations for GUI colors and to display information about the highlight group under the cursor.
+Colortemplate allows you to answer the following questions about your
+colorscheme:

+- Are those two colors different enough to be used as a foreground and background pair?
+- Do they have enough contrast?
+What is their brightness difference?
+- What are the four xterm colors most similar to color 88?
+- How different are GUI colors from their xterm approximations?

 Colortemplate also includes functions to generate good looking color palettes!